klesun-productions/klesun-productions.github.io/entry/public_personal/arur_klesun_cv.md

     developing frontend stuff rarely.

     For version control we use git.
-In years of co-operation we learned the good practices like keeping files small, yet not too numerous, commiting by little, but frequently, delivering basic functionality quickly and extending it according to client wishes after they have something to click...<br/>
+In years of co-operation we learned the good practices like keeping files small, yet not too numerous; commiting by little, but frequently; delivering basic functionality quickly and extending it according to client wishes after they have something to click...<br/>
     <br/>
     If you track history of ITN, you could tell that the 2014 was the start a golden age for this company.
 Before I started developing it, it was just a relatively small travel agency.
-    Now it shows on the first pages in google and have [mostly very positive ratings by customers](https://www.trustpilot.com/review/www.asaptickets.com)
+    Now it shows on the first pages in google and has [mostly very positive ratings by customers](https://www.trustpilot.com/review/www.asaptickets.com)
     (except for reviews related to Ticket Protection, which is one of the few things there that weren't written by me).

  Skills